Skip links

 Table of Contents

-Did you know that WordPress websites are friendly too?
+Did you know that websites are friendly too?
 Websites that have SEO-friendly structures can be built easily using WordPress.

 The customization of various parts of WordPress using good SEO plugins like Rank Math or All-in-one SEO makes the WordPress websites more SEO friendly.